Christchurch Municipal Chambers: Civic offices

 The Christchurch Municipal Council first met in 1862.
 Later that year, it became the Christchurch City Council.
 The council used Christchurch's first public building, the Christchurch Land Office, as their meeting venue and for housing council employees.
 The Land Office was built in 1851 on Oxford Terrace on the banks of the Avon River, just north of where the Worcester Street bridge crossed the river.
 The building had various public uses.
 It was built on Reserve 10, which was a section of land reserved for public buildings.

 In 1879, the council administration had run out of room in the Land Office, and a competition for new civic offices and a town hall (i.e. a venue for large gatherings) for what is later known as Victoria Square was announced.
 After all the competition entries proved too expensive, the project was abandoned.

 Another competition was called for in 1885, this time for just civic offices (i.e. for a council meeting venue and for staff), and on the same site as the Land Office.
 Controversy erupted when the competition was won by Samuel Hurst Seager; he was young and relatively inexperienced, and his design in Queen Anne style was an architectural type unfamiliar to New Zealand.
 Construction began in 1886, but the controversy continued when councillor Samuel Paull Andrews claimed the building was structurally unsound.
 Benjamin Mountfort and John Whitelaw, both architects, and Edward Dobson, an engineer, reviewed the design and the building and found everything to be safe.
 The only suggestion they made was to strengthen the roof in a different, more costly way than designed by Seager.
 The building was completed on 24 March 1887 and council met for the first time in their new premises on 4 April 1887.
 The south façade of the building has two terracotta sculptures by George Frampton that represent 'Industry' and 'Concord'.

 In 1919, Council concluded that their premises were once again too cramped and started looking for an alternative.
 A bill was put to Parliament, seeking permission to extend the building to the north of Reserve 10 on land designated for public gardens or promenades, but public opposition was too strong and the proposal was dropped.
 Instead, Council purchased the burned out shell of the northern half of the Agricultural and Industrial Hall in 1920.
 Construction started in 1922, and the new offices, now known as the Civic, opened on 1 September 1924.
 In 2010, council moved into their fifth civic office; to date, the Queen Anne design is the only purpose built civic offices in Christchurch.

+In the late 1920s the building was damaged by a fire, after an ash can set fire to the back staircase.
+There were no fire escapes on the building at the time, so the custodian and his family had to be rescued from the roof.
+Fire escapes were later added.